 - The Session Checklist (indicating the vignettes shown at the session) from the session you are sending for review.

 - Certification application fee.

-Upon passing your DVD review, submit the following for two sets of different groups:
+Upon passing the video review, submit the following for two sets of different groups:

 - Session checklists for complete program.